 Schools are advised that evidence of agreed outcomes and each step in the graduated response should be kept.
+This documentation should be available to families on request.
+The school must meet with parents and carers at least three times a year to review progress and impact of intervention.
+A variety of records including provision maps would fulfil this purpose.

-This could be available in a variety of records including provision maps.
-For examples of single documents that may be helpful for this purpose, please see Appendix 1 of the document entitled: Support for children and young people with special educational needs and disabilities (SEND), often known as the 'Golden Binder'.
+For examples of single documents that may be helpful please see Appendix 1 of the document entitled: 'Support for children and young people with special educational needs and disabilities (SEND'), often known as the 'Golden Binder'.
 This can be found on the AfC local offer website.
+Under normal circumstances the school should be able to provide evidence of the impact of a minimum of two 'assess, plan, do' review cycles before considering an application for a multi-professional assessment at statutory level.